lndgalante/codewars-katas/README.md

 ## Repository Structure

-There's a folder for each kyu (rank) with a folder per kata (algorithm)
+There's a folder for each kata nested in its own kyu

 - 8-kyu